NASA-Planetary-Science/sbpy/docs/index.rst

 ..
 Important:: `sbpy` is functional, but incomplete, and under heavy development.
 Expect API changes between v0.1 and v0.2.
 However, the code's functionality will remain the same.
 Starting with v0.2, we expect most modules will have a stable API.

-..
-Important:: For an overview on the expected structure and functionality of `sbpy`, please refer to the :doc:`structure` page; the :doc:`status` page provides an overview on the implementation status of all modules and functions.
+For an overview on the expected structure and functionality of `sbpy`, please refer to the :doc:`structure` page; the :doc:`status` page provides an overview on the implementation status of all modules and functions.

 ***************